 <dl> <dt>Center</dt> <dt>Centre</dt> <dd> A point equidistant from all points on the surface of a sphere.</dd> <dd> In some field sports, the player who holds the middle position on the field, court, or forward line.</dd> </dl>

-Navigation lists are intended to be used to define collections of selectable items for presentation in a "navigation" menu.
-A navigation list is required to start with a label element that defines the label for the list.
+Navigation lists are intended to be used to define lists of selectable items for ordered presentation.
+These may be presented in a number of ways, for instance as a navigation bar, or as a menu.
+Note that a navigation list always starts with a label element that defines the label for the list.

 <nl> <label>Contents </label> <li href="#introduction">Introduction</li> <li> <nl> <label>Terms</label> <li href="#may">May</li> <li href="#must">Must</li> <li href="#should">Should</li> </nl> </li> <li href="#conformance">Conformance</li> <li href="#references">References</li> ... </nl>

-The label element is used to define a label for an nl navigation list.
-The contents of the label element are displayed as the title of a list (or sublist).
-See nl for more information.
+The label element is used to define a label for a list.
+The contents of the label element represent the title of a list (or sublist).